CentauriStar/Rotation-Invariant-Point-Cloud-Analysis/README.md

 <!--(in *Pattern Recognition 2024* [paper] [supp.])-->

 ## Introduction
-This repository is the official implementation of "**Rethinking Local-to-Global Representation Learning for Rotation-Invariant Point Cloud Analysis**" <br>
+This repository is the official implementation of "**Rethinking Local-to-Global Representation Learning for Rotation-Invariant Point Cloud Analysis**". <br>
 <!--in Pattern Recognition (PR). -->
 In this paper, we propose a novel rotation-invariant method that embeds both distinctive local and global rotation-invariant information.
 Specifically, we design a two-branch network that separately extracts purely local and global rotation-invariant features.
 In the global branch, we leverage canonical transformation to extract global representations, while in the local branch, we utilize hand-crafted geometric features to embed local representations.